CPS Honor Roll — Fallen Comrades

-The CPS honours it’s comrades who dedicated their lives to freedom, democracy, and justice.
+The Communist Party of Swaziland honors its comrades who dedicated their lives to the struggle for freedom, democracy, and socialism.

 Cde.
 Felix Mabaso